 The PBO actively encourages applications from:

-The PBO has a flexible working environment.
+The PBO has an ‘if not why not’ approach to flexible work, with all staff able to work flexibly, including access to regular home-based work.
 Internal and external opportunities for learning and development are promoted, including access to studies assistance to undertake training which directly relates to the PBO’s functions and helps staff reach their career development goals.

 The PBO is a recognised employer partner with CPA Australia.
 This recognises that the PBO demonstrates a strong commitment to learning and development and supports the professional development of its accounting and finance employees.
 If you would like to understand more about what this means for you, please refer to the Recognised Employer Program information on CPA Australia’s website.